 - Samuel Puopolo (Harvard University): Narrative in Brut y Tywysogion

-- Ethan Sabatella (Franklin Pierce University, NH): Dogs, Ghosts, and One-eyed Warriors: A Comparison of Irish Heroic Tales and Berserk’s Protagonist
+- Ethan Sabatella (Independent Scholar): Dogs, Ghosts, and One-eyed Warriors: A Comparison of Irish Heroic Tales and Berserk’s Protagonist

 Mulroney Hall 2032